STL Line 13

 28.04.2023

-In a first phase, STL Line 13 is operational Monday to Saturday between 10:00 to 14:00.
-There is no operation on Sundays and public holidays.
+The STL Line 13 is operational Wednesday to Saturday between 10:00 to 14:00.
+There is no operation from Sunday to Tuesday and on public holidays.
 Short-term timetable changes or cancellations are usually communicated via the website.
 Open Timetable

 Current status